-So we’ve got our budget and our brief mostly sorted.
-The next step is really going to get things moving.
-You’re dressed and now you’re heading out the door thinking “where do I go next?” “who should I talk to?”
+You’ve determined your budget and your brief and now you’re thinking “where do I go next?” “who should I talk to?”

 There are a number of avenues you can take to get your renovation or new home design started.
 Most people decide to go and talk to a builder.
 You know, that builder who was recommended to you by old mate down the road who swears he’s the best.
 Talking to a builder first seems to be the logical process right?

 However most of the time the builder will politely turn you around and tell you to either go find an Architect or Draftsperson in order to get some plans drawn up.
 There are some builders out there who work with Architects and draftspeople, however, most builders won’t be able to help you straight away.
 A builder needs something they can begin to provide a price estimate on, and some builders generally aren’t interested in spending the time to provide an estimate on a project that hasn’t at least been approved by council yet.
 It’s just not worth their time.

 So, to begin with, you’ll need to embark on the journey of designing your renovation or new house design with a professional.

 There are typically two options, a draftsperson or an Architect.

 Most people assume they’re one and the same.
 They both draw building plans right?
 That’s correct, however, there are vast differences between the two professions.
 One of the primary distinctions would be that Architects hold a post-graduate level degree with a minimum of 5 years of study and are part of a regulated profession.
 Without getting into too much detail, most of an Architects study focuses on learning how to interpret a client brief well, provide non-standard and innovative approaches to a particular site (rather than a cookie cutter approach) and they learn how to craft fantastic spaces that are bespoke and customised to your brief.